-There is an opportunity in Australia to take an all of community and all of service system approach to suicide prevention, and to better link regional, state and national approaches.
+Australia has an opportunity to take an all of community and all of service system approach to suicide prevention and better link regional, state and national approaches.

-Our Institute works across local, state and national initiatives and is in a unique position to support the coordination required to deliver successful responses for the communities we serve.
+Our institute works across local, state and national initiatives and is uniquely positioned to support the coordination required to deliver successful responses for the communities we serve.

-While further research is important, we have good evidence for a range of strategies that work in suicide prevention.
-What we need to do is better connect the research to our practice, and ensure our work is coordinated at a regional level so it is relevant to local communities.
+While further research is important, we have good evidence for various strategies that work in suicide prevention.
+We need to better connect the research to our practice and ensure our work is coordinated at a regional level to be relevant to local communities.

-To be successful we must engage health services, schools, workplaces, the media, governments, families and communities and support them to all play their part.
-This includes investing in and providing good workforce development so all of these sectors have the knowledge and skills to contribute.
+To be successful, we must engage health services, schools, workplaces, the media, governments, families and communities and support them to play their part.
+This includes investing in and providing good workforce development so all sectors have the knowledge and skills to contribute.

 We acknowledge all people who have direct experience of suicide, including those who have attempted suicide and those bereaved by suicide.
-The voice of people with lived experience is essential in the development of our suicide prevention work.
+The voice of people with lived experience is essential in developing our suicide prevention work.

-We acknowledge the many organisations, service providers and community members who work in partnership with us and who share their views, their knowledge and expertise, and their stories to help shape our work.
+We acknowledge the many organisations, service providers, and community members who work in partnership with us and share their views, knowledge and expertise, and stories to help shape our work.